 For example, If you plan to do App Store Optimization for games, you can add a short video in your app listing that shows users how to play it.

 App previews in Apple App Store let you upload a 30-second long video to show users the benefits your app provides.
-But, to use them to your advantage, you will have to make sure that your mobile app UX looks amazing and the video reflects the in-app experience that your prospective users are looking for.
+But, to use them to your advantage, you will have to make sure that your mobile app UX looks amazing and that the video reflects the in-app experience that your prospective users are looking for.

 7. Encourage Positive Reviews and Ratings